Peter Kuijt, VP of Sales Europe, explains why ORBCOMM’s end-to-end solutions for two-way wireless cold chain monitoring is leading the way globally.

 1. When transporting perishable goods such as fresh fruit and vegetables what are the typical challenges faced in ensuring the goods are delivered on time and in the correct condition?

-Maintaining correct temperature on the cold chain journey from origin to destination is by far and away the biggest factor influencing the final delivery quality and shelf life of fresh fruits and vegetables.
+Maintaining the correct temperature on the cold chain journey from origin to destination is by far and away the biggest factor influencing the final delivery quality and shelf life of fresh fruits and vegetables.
 First and foremost, success is all about temperature, temperature – and temperature.
 This is especially the case for fresh fruit and vegetables, but it’s very important likewise for chilled foods such as dairy, confectionary, prepared meals and fresh protein, and for frozen seafood.
 Deep-frozen staples like chicken, pork, beef and vegetables also still need proper temperature management.

 Trade in food has become increasingly international in recent years, which has created new markets for producers from around the world, new business for the logistics, shipping and transport industries and new experiences for consumers.
 But the length and complexity of transport operations across land, sea and air pose significant challenges for timely, quality delivery of cross-border and intercontinental shipments.